emilkarlen/exactly/README.rst

     Hello World

-The test case is executed in the sandbox, as usual.
+The test case is executed in a sandbox, as usual.
+And all phases are executed, not just the "act" phase.

 Keeping the sandbox directory for later inspection
 --------------------------------------------------